Gas Street Studios: Branding

-The building was originally designed to have the "Central Cake" logo on the outside, however the first branding used was the later Carlton-style logo which had replaced it in 1998.
+The studios were designed to have the Central Television logo constructed in key locations about the building (notably inside circular brick features on the gable ends, however these were never built into the brickwork due to changes in branding).
+Until 2003, a Central logo was paved into the block paving directly outside the then reception area.
+The signage installed upon completion was the Carlton-style logo which had replaced Central's own logotype in 1998.
 This was itself replaced with the Carlton name from 1999 until 2004.
 When Carlton merged with Granada, it featured ITV Central branding which was updated in 2006 when the new ITV logo came into use.